pine64/blisp/README.md

 ```

 # Update Pinecil V2
-1. Use the easy pre-made blisp for Windows or Linux
+1. Use the easy pre-made blisp executable for Windows or Linux
 2. Instructions on [Pinecil Wiki firmware](https://wiki.pine64.org/wiki/Pinecil#Update_Pinecil_V2)
 3. For Troubleshooting, [see down below](https://github.com/pine64/blisp#troubleshooting) or [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil#Troubleshooting_V2_Flashing)

-# How to build BLISP Flasher from code for BL70x
+# Build BLISP Flasher from code for BL70x

 _Note: This has been tested on x86-64.
-The build process also works on aarch64 and armv7._
+The build process also works on aarch64 and armv7, and Pinebook Pro ARM._

 ## Linux Steps